-A Beginner's Guide to SvelteKit - SitePoint
+A Beginner's Guide to SvelteKit — SitePoint

 Svelte is growing in popularity, and that’s for a good reason.
 Developing apps with Svelte is based on writing reusable and self-contained components — similar to other popular JavaScript frameworks such as React.

 The big difference comes with its build-time compilation — as opposed to a run-time interpretation of the code.
-In other words, Svelte already compiles your code during the build process and the final bundle only contains JavaScript that your application actually needs.
+In other words, Svelte already compiles our code during the build process and the final bundle only contains JavaScript that our application actually needs.
 This results in fast web apps with small bundle sizes.

-Other frameworks only parse and bundle up the code you’ve written, essentially taking the component tree as is and shipping it to the client.
+Other frameworks only parse and bundle up the code we’ve written, essentially taking the component tree as is and shipping it to the client.
 In order for the browser to be able to interpret it and update the UI, a lot more code needs to be delivered and additional work is done on the client side.
 (You can read here how React handles this process under the hood.)

 Other than that, Svelte is an ideal framework for beginners.
 Everyone who knows how to write HTML and how to include